Grammy Awards 2018: The winners

 "1-800-273-8255"

-"That's What I Like"
+"That's What I Like" *WINNER

 Best new artist